apk29/memoryGame/README.md

 2. To play, player has to click and match two cards at a time untill all 16 cards are matched.
 3. The game is scored based on a start rating.
 The game will also be timed.
-4. Once the player is finished, a popup will appear to tell you how many stars you got as well how many turns you took, and the amount of time finish the game.
+4. Once the player is finished, a popup will appear to tell you how many stars you got as well how many turns you took, and the amount of time it took to finish the game.

 How to run.